Homotopy solution to non-linear evolution for heavy nuclei

 For getting more quantitative information, which is needed for comparison with the experimental data, the BK equation has to be solved numerically.
 However, the CGC approach suffers the principle difficulty: the power-like behaviour of the scattering amplitude at large impact parameters $b$ \cite{KW1,KW2,KW3,FIIM}, which leads the violation of the Froissart theorem \cite{FROI}.
-The widely accepted phenomenological way to heel this problem is to introduce the non-perturbative dependence of $Q^2_s\Lb Y=0,b\Rb \propto \exp\Lb - \mu\,b\Rb$ (see Refs.\cite{IIMU,BKL,RESH,CLP} and references therein).
-One can see that a numerical solution of the BK equation does not allow us to introduce this corrections since the BK equation does not have an explicit dependence on $Q_s$, Therefore, for introducing the non-perturbative corrections we need to have the analytical solution in which we can see explicitly the dependence of the scattering amplitude on $Q_s(Y,b)$.
+The widely accepted phenomenological way to heal this problem is to introduce the non-perturbative dependence of $Q^2_s\Lb Y=0,b\Rb \propto \exp\Lb - \mu\,b\Rb$ (see Refs.\cite{IIMU,BKL,RESH,CLP} and references therein).
+One can see that a numerical solution of the BK equation does not allow us to introduce these corrections since the BK equation does not have an explicit dependence on $Q_s$.
+The standard way of dealing with the non-perturbative corrections is to change the BFKL kernel introducing a soft scale.
+In doing this we violate the conformal symmetry of the kernel, which is the basis of our understanding of many features of the solution.
+We consider the non-perturbative corrections to the saturation scale, which the new and the only dimensional scale in our problem, as more attractive way of introducing the soft scale.
+Bearing this in mind we need to have the analytical solution in which we can see explicitly the dependence of the scattering amplitude on $Q_s(Y,b)$.

 In this paper we have two goals.
 First we suggest a procedure to find the solution to the BK equation as a sequence of iterations, based on homotopy approach \cite{HE1,HE2}.
-This approach gives us a tool to introduce the saturation momentum in our calculation, starting from the first iteration, and allow us the insert the non-perturbative changes in $b$ dependence of $Q_s$.
+This approach gives us a tool to introduce the saturation momentum in our calculation, starting from the first iteration, and allow us the insert the non-perturbative changes in $b$ dependence of $Q_s(b)$.

 The homotopy method we can use in the case when you equation has a general form: \beq \mathscr{L}[u] + \mathscr{N_{L}}[u]=0 \eeq where the linear part $\mathscr{L}[u] $ is a differential or integral-differential operator, but non-linear part $ \mathscr{N_{L}}[u] $ has an arbitrary form.
 For solution we introduce the following equation for the homotopy function $ {\cal H}\Lb p,u\Rb$: \beq \Lb p,u\Rb\,\,=\,\,\mathscr{L}[u_p] \,+ \, p\, \mathscr{N_{L}}[u_p] \,\,=\,\,0 \eeq